Friday, November 2, 2012

 2. Place each chop between two sheets of plastic and pound with the smooth side of a meat tenderizer until thin (1/4" - 3/8").

-7. Place in hot oil and cook on both sides until golden brown.
-It only takes about 1-2 minutes per side.
+13. Place in hot oil (about 330 degrees) and cook on both sides until golden brown, about 2-3 minutes on each side.

 Serves 4